liamosaur/home_assistant_enphase_envoy_installer/README.md

 [![Maintainer][maintainer-shield]][maintainer]
 [![HACS Custom][hacs-shield]][hacs-url]

+This is a dumb fork that you probably shouldn't use unless you need the API key exposed

 This is a HACS custom integration for enphase envoys with firmware version 7 and up.

 Especially made to provide extra functionality with your installer or DIY account.